subhoney/tdi_intro_to_tech/eLearning Manual.md

 Click <https://www.tdisdi.com/faqs/> link to open resource.

-# Chapter 1: What is Techincal Diving?
+# Chapter 1: What is Technical Diving?

 - Introduction - Welcome to the TDI Introduction to Tech course.
 - Some Basic Terminology